Health insurance in China

 In China, the policy of access to healthcare for all is taken to the letter, which is why basic medical insurance comprises 3 different schemes:

-• The Urban Employee Basic Medical Insurance (UEBMI) scheme is available to salaried employees and self-employed workers on a voluntary basis;
+• The Urban Employee Basic Medical Insurance (UEBMI) scheme is available to salaried employees and the self-employed on a voluntary basis;

 • The Urban Basic Medical Insurance (URBMI) scheme covers children, the elderly and the unemployed living in urban areas.